anteater/anteater/docs/user_guide.rst

 file_names
 -----------

-``file_names`` is a list of full filenames to flag.
+``file_names`` is a list of full file names to flag.
 For example, the following would flag someone's shell history if included in a pull request / patch::

     file_audits:
         file_names:
           - (irb|plsq|mysql|bash|zsh)_history

-So if a user then accidently checks in a ``zsh_history`` then anteater will flag this, the build will fail and prevent an oversight from happening and the file being merged into main branches.
+So if a user then accidentally checks in a ``zsh_history`` then anteater will flag this, the build will fail and prevent an oversight from happening and the file being merged into main branches.

 file_contents
 -------------